-In every class there is a daily reading session following a 2 week structure.
+In every class there is a daily reading session following a one-week structure.
 Children are exposed to high quality texts and work on development of vocabulary, retrieval skills and inference skills.

 Children in Year 1 (and some Year 2) have a daily phonics lesson to develop skills to support their reading and writing.
 To support us in planning and delivering phonics lessons we use Read Write Inc. Some children are also supported with additional 1:1 sessions.